Blue Dog Coalition: Political positions

+to center-right and ideologically conservative, with fiscally conservative economic policies.
+The group has never taken an official position on social issues as a caucus.

 The Blue Dog Coalition is the most conservative grouping of Democrats in the House.
 It "advocates for fiscal responsibility, a strong national defense and bipartisan consensus rather than conflict with Republicans".
 It opposes legislation that its members perceive to be too far to the right or to the left on the political spectrum.

 In the 2010s, the Blue Dogs became more demographically diverse and less conservative.

 The Blue Dog Coalition is often involved in searching for a compromise between liberal and conservative positions, including classically liberal policies.
 Most of its members represent competitive swing districts, and are thus inclined to appeal to swing voters.